Inclusive

 • 12% prefer not to say

-“We are committed to creating an inclusive workplace, providing decent work with opportunities to learn more and earn more, where everyone can be their true self, and belong”.
+“We are committed to creating an inclusive workplace, providing decent work with opportunities to learn more and earn more, where everyone can be their true self and belong.”

 It is essential our colleagues know what opportunities are available to them so they can develop and progress.
-Last year we launched 2 new levels of our management development programme Aspire, enabling hotel colleagues to progress their careers from team member to Hotel Manager, as well as having the opportunity to achieve a recognised qualification as part of their journey.
+Last year we launched 2 new levels of our management development programme Aspire, enabling hotel colleagues to progress their careers from Team Member to Hotel Manager, as well as having the opportunity to achieve a recognised qualification as part of their journey.

 The importance of housekeeping is key for Travelodge along with the capability to assist customers when needed.
-Therefore we always encourage colleagues to complete training to upskill them in other roles and become multi-skilled.
+Therefore, we always encourage colleagues to complete training to upskill them in other roles and become multi-skilled.

 Our head office colleagues wanting to develop their careers can take advantage of an in-house People Management Programme, and in 2022 we launched Limitless, aimed at middle management colleagues with a focus on health, motivation and performance.

-Customer accessibility
+Customer Accessibility

 At Travelodge we believe everyone should always be treated fairly and last year we partnered with Disability Positive, who helped us review our policies and procedures, the equipment we use at our hotels and the way we train our colleagues.

-We have a wide range of customers using our hotels every day so we always want to make sure they’re accessible and welcoming to everyone.
+We have a wide range of customers using our hotels every day, so we always want to make sure they’re accessible and welcoming to everyone.
 In consultation with Disability Positive, we’ve improved our Disability Awareness training as well as updating our online booking process to allow guests booking accessible rooms to state whether they wish their room to be set up as a twin or double.
 Guests booking accessible rooms can now also provide details of additional assistance they may require.

 We also hold research groups so we can hear first-hand from our customers what their needs are allowing us to give them the best stay possible.

-And it’s not just our hotels, Travelodge is committed to making our website accessible to all users, including people with disabilities, our UK website has been developed in accordance with the Web Content Accessibility Guidelines 1.0 which help promote accessibility.
+And it’s not just our hotels, Travelodge is committed to making our website accessible to all users, including people with disabilities.
+Our UK website has been developed in accordance with the Web Content Accessibility Guidelines 1.0 which help promote accessibility.